Lilianeo/OSGi_JAX-RS/README.md

 # SimpleService:
 It contains "BundleUtilsImpl"; the implementation of methods of "BundlesUtils"(getBundles,installBundle,startBundle...) and also the a "ServiceActivator" used here for the registration of the service.
 # SimpleClient
-Contains "ClientActivator" andthe servce tracker in "ServiceLocator"
+Contains "ClientActivator" and the service tracker in "ServiceLocator".